junxit/us-congress-bills-114/metadata.md

 - 2016-03-15 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-03-15 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-03-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 393.
+- 2016-04-20 — Amendment SA 3837 agreed to in Senate by Unanimous Consent.
+- 2016-04-20 — Amendment SA 3837 proposed by Senator Fischer for Senator Casey. (consideration: CR S2346-2347; text: CR S2346-2347) To improve the bill.
+- 2016-04-20 — Measure laid before Senate by unanimous consent. (consideration: CR S2344-2350; text of measure as reported in House: CR S2344-2346)
+- 2016-04-20 — Passed Senate with an amendment by Voice Vote. (text: CR S2347-2350)
+- 2016-04-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S2347-2350)
+- 2016-04-20 — Senate amendment agreed to: Amendment SA 3837 agreed to in Senate by Unanimous Consent.
+- 2016-04-20 — Senate amendment proposed (on the floor): Amendment SA 3837 proposed by Senator Fischer for Senator Casey.(consideration: CR S2346-2347; text: CR S2346-2347)
+- 2016-04-20 — Senate amendment submitted
+- 2016-04-20 — The committee substitute as amended agreed to by Unanimous Consent.